Project Portfolio Page (PPP)

 - Developed the

-commands for users to view a sub-list of activities, matching for name and tag keywords respectively. - Both commands allow for multiple keywords to be matched with
+findandfiltercommands for users to view a sub-list of activities, matching for name and tag keywords respectively. - Both commands allow for multiple keywords to be matched with

-accepting space-separated keywords.
+findaccepting/separated keywords andfilteraccepting space-separated keywords.
 Activities which match either keyword will be included in the sub-list. - Both commands can be limited to only searching activities in the last shown list by including the

-flag.
+-sflag.
 This is particularly helpful when used before graphing functions to omit undesired activities.- This can also be included as a single-line user input, separating commands by

-which reduces the number of user inputs and printing calls required to achieve the same results.
+;which reduces the number of user inputs and printing calls required to achieve the same results.

 - This can also be included as a single-line user input, separating commands by